alphaotuken/alphaotuken/README.md

 * All contributors will be credited.

-For more Info, Contact; alphaotuken@oracle.com
+For more Info, Contact: talo@otukentim.com